 Capriccio’s Saturday, Sept.
 18, 2021, concert ‘La joie de vivre’ featuring Jory Vinikour aimed to lift the audiences’ spirits after a prolonged and bleak period when concert halls have been shuttered.
 Jory more than delivered!
 The Washington Classical Review’s Charles Downey showered the performance with praise, describing it as “…a sensational evening”.
 Jory Vinikour’s exceptional […]

-Capriccio is delighted to welcome audiences back to our live concerts.
+CAPRICCIO’s COVID-19 SAFETY PROTOCOLS Capriccio is delighted to welcome audiences back to our live concerts.
 We’re thrilled to once again share with patrons the very particular beauties and joys of live performances played by exceptional harpsichordists and musicians.
-We want to assure our patrons that Capriccio is committed to ensuring the health and safety of patrons, employees, and artists at […]
+We want to assure our patrons that Capriccio is committed to ensuring the health and safety of […]

 We’re giddy with delight as we launch our 2021/2022 Season featuring exceptional harpsichordists in extraordinary live!! and virtual concerts.
 We’ve have a wonderful line-up of harpsichordists who’ll be performing diverse and compelling programs.
 While we very much hope the Season will proceed as planned, we must make provision for possible interruptions.
 This means we’ll open […]